Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_3.md

 ## Data { #sec:xtocid15780656 }

 Tables of specific resistance and temperature coefficient of resistance for elemental materials (not alloys) were derived from figures found in the 78th edition of the CRC Handbook of Chemistry and Physics.
-Superconductivity data from Collier\'s Encyclopedia (volume 21, 1968, page 640).
+Superconductivity data from Collier's Encyclopedia (volume 21, 1968, page 640).